activisthandbook/activisthandbook/articles/tools/evaluating.md

 Consider whether the tool is open source.
 Open source tools tend to promote collaboration, can be more flexible, and are often cheaper than their proprietary counterparts.
 However, they may require more technological know-how to manage and maintain.
 If your organization values transparency and freedom to customize, an open-source tool could be a great fit.

+#### Active development

+Were there any recent updates?
+A tool or service that is still under active development is by far preferred over outdated projects.
+Exceptions: No alternatives are available, or the tool is in a stable state with no known issues that could pose a security threat or leaks that could harm your online privacy.

 ### Ethical considerations

 If your organization is strongly committed to certain principles (e.g., sustainability, social justice), you might want to consider if the tool aligns with these values.